Back to Course

 • Not iodized, so additional iodine sources may be needed in the diet

-Use in Sourdough:
+Use in Low Carb Sourdough

 • Mineral content may support sourdough culture health